raduionescu/MOROCO-Tweets/README.md

 ## 4. Website

-The MOROCO data set and accompanying software is available at:
+The MOROCO-Tweets data set and accompanying software is available at:
 [https://github.com/raduionescu/MOROCO-Tweets](https://github.com/raduionescu/MOROCO-Tweets)

 ## 5. Software Usage

-For convenience, we provide Python code to evaluate your model.
+For convenience, we provide Python code to evaluate your model(s).

 To evaluate your model(s) on the MOROCO-Tweets data set, use the following command:
 ```